thecoderok/Unidecode.NET/readme.md

 Moving https://bitbucket.org/DimaStefantsov/unidecodesharpfork project to GitHub (Dima no longer works with .NET).
 Also the goal is to port it to .net core

+# Purpose
+It often happens that you have text data in Unicode, but you need to represent it in ASCII.
+For example when integrating with legacy code that doesn’t support Unicode, or for ease of entry of non-Roman names on a US keyboard, or when constructing ASCII machine identifiers from human-readable Unicode strings that should still be somewhat intelligible (a popular example of this is when making an URL slug from an article title).

 # Overview

 **Unidecode.NET** is .NET library dll, written in C#.